Skip to main content

 The sent amount is indicated in the .actual field, which can then be referenced to update the end user's total payment amount in your system, in relation to the requested .amount field.

-Handle manually: will retain the excess fraction of the transaction in its original cryptocurrency and deposit it into an equivalent cryptocurrency wallet on your account.
+• Handle manually: will retain the excess fraction of the transaction in its original cryptocurrency and deposit it into an equivalent cryptocurrency wallet on your account.
 The original payment amount is sent to the MID-linked wallet.
 You can then use the payout functionality to manually return the excess amount to the end user if required.

 Example: the customer must pay 300 USDC and deposits 500 USDC instead.
 You decide to handle the overpayment manually: settle 300 USDC to their fiat wallet, and keep the 200 USDC in their cryptocurrency wallet.
-(WHAT IF THEY DON'T HAVE A CRYPTOCURRENCY WALLET?)

-Auto Refund: will send the original payment amount to the MID-linked wallet.
+• Auto refund: will send the original payment amount to the MID-linked wallet.
 Any additional amount will be kept separately.
 An automatic payout request will be generated, resulting in a unique URL.
 This URL must be sent to the end user for final confirmation of the address where the excess funds should be sent.

 Example: the customer must pay 300 USDC but deposits 500 USDC instead.
 You decide to settle 300 USDC to their fiat wallet and refund the rest.
 Any additional amount is kept separately.
 The payment refund request is generated and the link is automatically sent to a customer so they can claim the excessive funds.
 The link remains active for three months.
 If the customer doesn't claim the funds within this period, the funds are settled into the customer's account.